Heck-Library/HeckLib/README.md

 > Git is used to install the library from github automatically using the CLI for hecklib.
 The installation for Windows can be found <a href="https://git-scm.com/download/win">here</a>.
 Install that and you should be good to install the library itself.

 ### Library
-> To install the library initialiser, run `npm i -g hecklib` in the Visual Studio Code terminal (Top bar > Terminal > New Terminal).
-You can also do this in cmd or any other terminal.
-After this, you should be able to initialise the map files.
+> To install the library initialiser, run `npm i -g hecklib` in the Visual Studio Code **GIT BASH** terminal (Top bar > Terminal > New Terminal).
+>
+> Once installed, check that it works by running `hecklib` in the Git Bash terminal.
+If it doesn't work, try adding `npx` before the command.
+>
+> To install all the dependencies for HeckLib, run `hecklib f`.
+This installs everything HeckLib needs to run, it should only be needed once per device.

 ## Map Setup
-> To setup the map, open the map folder in Visual Studio Code and just run the `hecklib` command in the terminal.
-This should show you the subcommands for it.
+> To setup the map, open the map folder in Visual Studio Code and just run the `hecklib i` command in the terminal.
 > The subcommands are `init` and `update`. `init` is used to initialise a HeckLib project to the current directory. `update` is used to update the files for an already existing HeckLib project without overwriting the `script.ts` file.
 >
 > Run `hecklib i` in your terminal to install HeckLib for your map.